facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `on_reset` is a hook to provide a way to reset any custom logic in classes that have derived from `WcMatch`. `on_reset` is called on every new [`match`](#match) call.

-!!! new "New 4.0"
-    `on_reset` was added in 4.0.

 ## Flags

 #### `wcmatch.RECURSIVE, wcmatch.RV` {: #recursive}

 `RECURSIVE` forces a recursive search that will crawl all subdirectories.

-!!! new "New 3.0"
-    Added in 3.0 and must be used instead of the old `recursive` parameter which has also been removed as of 3.0.

 #### `wcmatch.HIDDEN, wcmatch.HD` {: #hidden}

 `HIDDEN` enables the crawling of hidden directories and will return hidden files if the wildcard pattern matches.
 This enables not just dot files, but system hidden files as well.

-!!! new "New 3.0"
-    Added in 3.0 and must be used instead of the old `show_hidden` parameter which has also been removed as of 3.0.

 #### `wcmatch.SYMLINK, wcmatch.SL` {: #symlink}

 `SYMLINK` enables the crawling of symlink directories.
 By default, symlink directories are ignored during the file crawl.

-!!! new "New 3.0"
-    Added in 3.0.
-Additionally, symlinks are now ignored by default moving forward if `SYMLINK` is not enabled.

 #### `wcmatch.CASE, wcmatch.C` {: #case}

 `CASE` forces case sensitivity. `CASE` has higher priority than [`IGNORECASE`](#ignorecase).

-!!! new "New 4.3"
-    `CASE` is new in 4.3.0.

 #### `wcmatch.IGNORECASE, wcmatch.I` {: #ignorecase}